Skills Development Managing AI Skills with Nacos CLI

 ls <path-to-skill>/SKILL.md

-If the file doesn't exist or lacks frontmatter, help the user create or fix it before uploading.
+If the file doesn't exist or lacks frontmatter, help the user create or fix it before publishing.

 nacos-cli skill-list --name <skill-name>